Best Hair Brushes 2026 - Best Brush for Different Hair Types & Hair Extensions

 3. Wide-Tooth Comb

-Wet extension hair is extremely elastic and prone to stretching and breakage, making traditional brushes unsafe for post-wash detangling.
-A wide-tooth comb creates minimal tension, effortlessly working through conditioner-coated wet hair to dissolve knots without stressing wefts or bonds.
+Wet hair extensions are extremely elastic and prone to stretching and breakage, making traditional brushes unsafe for post-wash detangling.
+A wide-tooth comb creates minimal tension, works through conditioner-coated wet hair to dissolve knots without stressing wefts or bonds.
 It’s a must-have for in-shower detangling during deep conditioning treatments and pre-wash prep for all extension types.
+To avoid breakage, secure your extension in a low ponytail, and start brushing your weaves gently with the hair ends.

 How to Brush Human Hair Extensions Properly?